wkumari/draft-sheng-dnsop-search-lists/README.md

 2. Proposal

    No automatically generated search lists.
+[TODO: What is an automatically generated search list?]
 Administrators (including DHCP server administrators) should configure the search list explicitly, and must not use implicit search lists (as defined in Section 2).
    Where DNS parameters such as the domain search list have been manually configured, these parameters should not be overridden by DHCP.
 These are suggested default processing rules.
 Operating system / resolve vendors may provide configuration options to override these.